JensenJeb/learning-java/README.md

 - [ ] Varibles and data types

 ## Notes
-I've just started my journy on June 21, 2026.
+I've just started my journey on June 21, 2026.
 I so far plan to go through the basics.